 At Fort Zach, there are beach concession stands that rent snorkeling equipment.
 But, keep in mind, there are no life guards at the Fort Zach beaches.
 After a morning of snorkeling, try a snack at the Cayo Hueso Cafe which is located on-site.

 To reach the snorkeling in Key West, fly into Key West International Airport (EYW), which is served by several airlines including United/Silver Airways, Delta, USAir and Southwest.
 Alternately, there is also the regular Key West Express ferry service (4 hours) that runs from Ft Myers.
 Once in downtown Key West, try renting a bicycle for easily getting around town and out to Fort Zachary Taylor Park.
+After a long day of snorkeling at Fort Zach, check out Dante's Key West for a cool drink near the ferry boat dock in the marina.

 To reach the Fort Zachary Taylor Park, follow US 1 onto Key West.
 Veer right following signs to downtown Key West on North Roosevelt Boulevard.
 At the intersection with Eisenhower Drive, North Roosevelt Boulevard turns into Truman Avenue.
 Continue on Truman Avenue past Duval Street for one block.
 At Whitehead Street, turn right for 4 blocks to Southard Street.
 Turn left on Southard Street into Truman Annex neighborhood.
 At the end of Southard Street, turn left following the signs into Fort Zach.